Werner Schröer: Later life

 Schröer was kept in British custody until 7 February 1946.
 Initially he worked as a Taxicab driver in Frankfurt to help finance his family.
 In parallel, he attended university attaining a Master of Business Administration (Diplom-Kaufmann).
 Together with his family, he then lived and worked in Rome, Italy for eleven years.
 In 1968, the spelling of his last name changed from Schroer to Schröer, with the Umlaut "ö".
 Prior to his retirement, he held the position of head of the central protocol department with Messerschmitt-Bölkow-Blohm in Ottobrunn.
 Schröer died on 10 February 1985 in Ottobrunn, aged 66.
 He was buried with military honors at the Parkfriedhof (park cemetery) in Ottobrunn on 15 February 1985.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Schröer was credited with 114 aerial victories.
-Obermaier also lists Schröer with 114 enemy aircraft shot down claimed in 197 combat missions, the majority of which on the Western Front, including 61 in North Africa and 22 in Italy.
+Spick and Obermaier also list Schröer with 114 enemy aircraft shot down claimed in 197 combat missions, the majority of which on the Western Front, including 61 in North Africa and 22 in Italy.
 This figure includes 26 four-engined bombers, four of which claimed as Herausschüsse (separation shots).
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 106 aerial victory claims, plus eight further unconfirmed claims.
-This figure includes 12 aerial victories on the Eastern Front and 94 over the Western Allies, including 23 four-engine bomber.
+This figure includes 12 aerial victories on the Eastern Front and 94 over the Western Allies, including 23 four-engined heavy bombers.